FREEDOM FLAG FOUNDATION BOARD

-Joshua Dickerson is an IT Specialist for Techead, currently working with Capital One.
+Joshua Dickerson is an IT Specialist for Insight Global, currently working with Virginia Alcoholic Beverage Control Authority.
 Joshua holds 2 degrees from Virginia Commonwealth University.
 The first degree is in Political Science and the second is in Homeland Security and Emergency Preparedness.
 Joshua was part of one of the first classes in the country to receive such a degree.
-His hope is that with bi-partisan support, at all levels of government, the monument to remember all those lost on September 11, 2001, can be constructed.
+His hope is that with bi-partisan support, at all levels of government, the education efforts of the Foundation will be used nationally, the Freedom Flag will become the National Symbol or Rememberance and the monument will become a reality.
 He currently lives in Henrico, VA with his wife and two children.

 Jason Hunter, a natural transplant to Richmond via North Florida since 2013 joined the Freedom Flag Foundation in 2020.
 From a young age he learned about love of Country, American patriotism, and civic duty from grandfathers and uncle’s that served in WWII, Korean and Vietnam wars.
 The time spent with them helped him develop a strong passion of loyalty to our Nation and its values.
 He holds a BA and MBA in Business and has worked for UPS for the past 33 years where he’s currently a Director of Linehaul overseeing the UPS Freight network.
 Jason currently serves as the Foundation’s Treasurer.